Alexander Abban: 2016 election

 During the 2016 Ghanaian general election, Abban won the Gomoa West Constituency parliamentary seat.
 He won with 22,741 votes making 49.6% of the total votes cast whilst the NDC parliamentary candidate Samuel Fletcher had 21,004 votes making 45.8% of the total votes cast, the PPP parliamentary candidate Charles Yawson had 2,086 votes making 4.6% of the total votes cast and the CPP parliamentary candidate Stephen Afriyie had 0 vote making 0.0% of the total votes cast.

 Committees

 Abban was a member of the Government Assurance Committee and also a member of the Health Committee.

 Minister

 He is the former Deputy Minister for Health.
 He is also a former Deputy Minister for Communications.

 2020 election

 Abban lost the Gomoa West Constituency parliamentary seat during the 2020 Ghanaian general elections to the NDC parliamentary candidate Richard Gyan Mensah.
 He lost with 25,235 votes making 44.9% of the total votes cast whilst Richard had 29,822 votes making 53.0% of the total votes cast, the GUM parliamentary candidate Edmond Panyin Enchill had 716 votes making 1.3% of the total votes cast, and the PPP parliamentary candidate Charles Yawson had 481 votes making 0.9% of the total votes cast.

 Personal life

-He is a Christian (Catholic).
-He is married to Mrs. Anastasia Antoinette Abban, and the couple have four children.
+A Catholic, he and his wife, Anastasia Antoinette Abban, have four children.